KTM Komuter: Central Sector

-Despite being planned start operations in July 1995, completion was delayed as of January 1995, causing the service to not launch on time.
+Despite being planned to start operations in July 1995, the completion was delayed as of January 1995, causing the service to not launch on time.

 As part of KTM's efforts to get the public to "think commuter", KTM offered free rides of the service from 2 to 11 August 1995.

-The service started on 12 August 1995 from Kuala Lumpur to Rawang, on what was the original Seremban Line.
+The project was finally completed and service started on 12 August 1995 from Kuala Lumpur to Rawang, on what was the original Seremban Line.
 The commercial run of the service began two days later.
 KTM Komuter initially had 18 EMU trains and additional 62 trains purchased at RM 180 million.
 Each train carries about 240 passengers and would run at the speed of 100 kmh.

-The line was extended to Salak Selatan on 29 September 1995.
-Operations between Sentul and Shah Alam began on 28 August 1995, on what was the original Port Klang Line.
-This line was extended to Klang on 29 September 1995.
-The Seremban Line was extended to Kajang on 20 November 1995 and to Seremban itself on 18 December 1995.
-This would form the Komuter network for more than a decade.
+The line was extended to on 29 September 1995.
+Operations between and began on 28 August 1995, on what was the original Port Klang Line.
+This line was extended to on 29 September 1995.
+The Seremban Line was extended to on 20 November 1995 and to Seremban itself on 18 December 1995.
+This formed the Komuter network that will operate for more than a decade.

-In the early 2000s, more stations were added along the existing route.
-KL Sentral was added on 16 April 2001 and served as the new transport hub of Kuala Lumpur.
-Mid Valley station was added on 23 August 2004, serving the surrounding Mid Valley Megamall.
-Kepong Sentral was added on 1 July 2006.
+In the early 2000s, more stations were added along the existing route as in-fill stations. was added on 16 April 2001 and served as the new transport hub of Kuala Lumpur. was added on 23 August 2004, serving the Mid Valley Megamall. was added on 1 July 2006.

-The Seremban-KL Sentral express service was introduced on 9 December 2004 The service was discontinued later before being reintroduced again on 25 July 2018.
+A Seremban-KL Sentral express service was introduced on 9 December 2004.
+The service was discontinued later before being reintroduced again on 25 July 2018.
 These services run only during the rush hour.

-The route was expanded for the first time since 1995 when train services on the Seremban Line were extended to Rasa in 2007.
-Initially, KTM Komuter services to the new stations north of Rawang was run as a shuttle service.
-The route was extended to Kuala Kubu Bharu in January 2008, and finally to Tanjung Malim on 1 June 2009.
-The Rawang-Tanjung Malim shuttle service was absorbed into the main Port Klang Line on 11 July 2016.
+The Seremban Line was modified for the first time since 1995 when a shuttle train service from Rawang was introduce to with two stations and in between, in 2007.
+The shuttle was extended to in January 2008, and finally to on 1 June 2009.

 Women-only coaches were introduced on 28 April 2010.